BlueKYGirl/counting_sheep/README.md

 ![sleep gif](https://media.giphy.com/media/mF4k0YXIHDHzy/giphy.gif)

-With the ability to get fairly accurate sleep data from my Apple Watch, accurate enough that Apple Watch data is often used as suppplemental data by medical sleep specialists when patients submit to professional sleep studies, I wanted to track my sleep for one month to try to find trends and correlations between different sleep supplements I use, the different sleep hygeine behaviors I employ, and the indicators for healthy sleep tracked by Watch software: awake time, core sleep, REM sleep, deep sleep, heart rate range, and resiratory rate range.
+With the ability to get fairly accurate sleep data from my Apple Watch, accurate enough that Apple Watch data is often used as suppplemental data by medical sleep specialists when patients submit to professional sleep studies, I wanted to track my sleep for one month to try to find trends and correlations between different sleep supplements I use, the different sleep hygeine behaviors I employ, and the indicators for healthy sleep tracked by Watch software: awake time, core sleep, REM sleep, deep sleep, heart rate range, and respiratory rate range.

 The questions I want answered are: